 In a study of healthy women aged 39 to 91 years, there was a significant correlation between the height of the anterior disc and the angle of kyphosis (r = -0.34, P <.001); as the height of the previous disc decreased, the kyphosis angle increased.

-Others have reported that the majority of adults aged 50 to 96 years with hyperkyphosis had degenerative disc disease and had no evidence of vertebral fractures or osteoporosis, suggesting that hyperkyposis does not predict fractures or osteoporosis.
+Others have reported that most adults aged 50 to 96 years with hyperkyphosis had degenerative disc disease and had no evidence of vertebral fractures or osteoporosis, suggesting that hyperkyphosis does not predict fractures or osteoporosis.

-However, a strong association between the relationship of anterior to posterior height of the vertebral body and the angle of kyphosis suggests that it is the combined influence of degenerative disc disease and anterior vertebral deformities that explains the significant variation in kyphosis.
+However, a strong association between the relationship of anterior to a posterior height of the vertebral body and the kyphosis angle suggests that the combined influence of degenerative disc disease and anterior vertebral deformities explains the significant variation in kyphosis.

-Several studies confirm that hyperkyphosis is associated with weakness of the spinal extensor muscle.
+Several studies confirm that hyperkyphosis is associated with spinal extensor muscle weakness.
 In healthy postmenopausal women, the strength of the spinal extensor muscles is inversely related to kyphosis (r = -0.30, P = .019).

-There is also an inverse relationship between grip and strength of the ankle and kyphosis, 2 suggesting that age-related hyperkyphosis may be part of a major geriatric syndrome associated with adverse health outcomes that adversely affect physical function.
+There is also an inverse relationship between grip and strength of the ankle and kyphosis, two suggesting that age-related hyperkyphosis may be part of a significant geriatric syndrome associated with adverse health outcomes that adversely affect physical function.

 The decreased mobility of the spinal extension occurs with aging, which interferes with the ability to stop and maintain a normal postural alignment.

-The studies of corpses suggest that calcification and ossification of the anterior longitudinal ligament in the thoracic region could contribute to the increase of the angle of kyphosis of Cobb .
+The studies of corpses suggest that calcification and ossification of the anterior longitudinal ligament in the thoracic region could increase the angle of kyphosis in Cobb.

-In addition, the flexor muscles of the pectoral and hip muscles are related to severe hyperkyphosis, although it is not known if short muscles pull the shoulders and hips previously, or if the kyphotic posture results in a shorter anterior musculature. .
+In addition, the flexor muscles of the pectoral and hip muscles are related to severe hyperkyphosis.
+However, it is unknown if short forces previously pulled the shoulders and hips or if the kyphotic posture results in a shorter anterior musculature.

-It is likely that there are other muscular, ligamentous, connective tissue and joint alterations that have not been identified.
+There likely are other muscular, ligamentous, connective tissue, and joint alterations that have not been identified.

 With a loss of proprioceptive and vibratory input from the joints in the lower extremities in older adults compared to young adults, the perception of upright vertical alignment deteriorates.

-Similar decreases occur in the visual system with aging, and the primary diseases related to age in the eyes, including cataracts and macular degeneration, aggravate the decrease in visual acuity.
+Similar decreases occur in the visual system with aging, and the primary diseases related to age in the eyes, including cataracts and macular degeneration, aggravate the reduction in visual acuity.

-The position of head nodding was found to be greater during locomotion for normal elderly compared to young adults, and increased even more among older adults who wore bifocals during descent of the ladder.
+The position of head nodding was found to be greater during locomotion for normal elderly compared to young adults and increased even more among older adults who wore bifocals during the descent of the ladder.

-In addition, age-related sensory loss in the vestibular system increases reliance on already diminished visual and somatosensory cues, and may further affect vertical postural alignment.
+In addition, age-related sensory loss in the vestibular system increases reliance on diminished visual and somatosensory cues and may further affect vertical postural alignment.

 Treatment of hyperkyphosis

-There is a lack of effective medical interventions for hyperkyphosis.
-Physiotherapy should be a first-line approach, particularly because many of the causes of hyperkyphosis are of musculoskeletal origin.
+There is a lack of adequate medical interventions for hyperkyphosis.
+Physiotherapy should be a first-line approach, mainly because many of the causes of hyperkyphosis are of musculoskeletal origin.

-The recognition and treatment of hyperkyphosis could help reduce the risk of falls, fractures and functional limitations.
-Several physical therapy interventions aimed at reducing hyperkyphosis are currently available.
+The recognition and treatment of hyperkyphosis could help reduce the risk of falls, fractures, and functional limitations.
+Several physical therapy interventions aimed at lowering hyperkyphosis are currently available.

 Medications and surgery

-Many men and women with prevalent hyperkyphosis are treated with antiresorptive osteoporosis or bone formation drugs because they have low bone density or fractures of the spine.
+Many men and women with hyperkyphosis are treated with antiresorptive osteoporosis or bone formation drugs because they have low bone density or spine fractures.

 While treatment of osteoporosis helps prevent incident spinal fractures, no medication has been shown to improve hyperkyphosis.

-Vertebroplasty and kyphoplasty are surgical procedures that are used primarily to treat refractory pain after a vertebral fracture, and have been shown to reduce the angle of kyphosis only in populations of selected patients.
+Vertebroplasty and kyphoplasty are surgical procedures used primarily to treat refractory pain after a vertebral fracture and have been shown to reduce the angle of kyphosis only in populations of selected patients.

-However, evidence suggests that physical disability and pain relief may improve after vertebroplasty and kyphoplasty compared to medical treatment, but only within the first 3 months after the intervention.
+However, evidence suggests that physical disability and pain relief may improve after vertebroplasty and kyphoplasty compared to medical treatment, but only three months after the intervention.